nftstorage/ucan.storage/readme.md

 This project defines a [specification][spec] for delegated authorization of decentralized storage services using [UCAN][ucan-intro], or User Controlled Authorization Networks.

 UCAN.storage was designed to be used with [NFT.Storage](https://nft.storage) and [Web3.Storage](https://web3.storage), which both provide storage services backed by the [Filecoin](https://filecoin.io) network, with content retrieval via the [InterPlanetary File System (IPFS)](https://ipfs.io).
-See the [Use cases](#use-cases) section below to see how it can be used.

 This repository also contains the reference implementation of the [spec][spec], in the form of a JavaScript package called `ucan-storage`.
+See the [Use cases](#use-cases) section below to see how it can be used, along with some code snippets.

 ## Getting Started